lrshsl/BoidsSimulator/README.md

     - [X] View radius
     - [X] Speed (max and min)
     - [X] Separation from the edges
+    - [X] Ui behaviour
 - [X] Fancy colors
 - [ ] Optimizations

 Current developement focus:
 - Documentation
 - Automatic screen size adaption
-- Option to enable parameter tuning with click
 - Refactor code (comments and architecure)

 ## Getting started

 ### Binaries / Executables

 Some binaries may be available in the releases.
-Use on own risk.
+Use at own risk.

 ### Build from source